What is Amateur Radio?

 Thank you for visiting my website.
 I can be contacted by clicking on

-my mail-to link below or via qrz.com under either of my New Zealand
+my mail-to link at the bottom of this page or via qrz.com under either of my New Zealand

 callsigns